CDAlecsa/Statistics-and-Prediction-in-Python/README.md

 # Statistics-and-Prediction-in-Python :
-- descriptive statistics and prediction in Jupyter Notebook
+- descriptive statistics and prediction in Jupyter Notebook, using an artifical dataset

 # Statistical techniques used in Python :
 - normal test